Kong/docs.konghq.com/app/kubernetes-ingress-controller/2.0.x/guides/getting-started-istio.md

 ### Deploy {{site.kic_product_name}}

 We'll use the [Kong Helm Chart][chart] to deploy the {{site.kic_product_name}}
-to our Istio-enabled `kong-istio` namespace so that we can start proxying traffic from outside the cluster into our mesh-enabled services.
+to our Istio-enabled `kong-istio` namespace so we can start proxying traffic from outside the cluster to our mesh-enabled services.

-Ensure that you have the Kong Helm repository configured locally:
+Make sure you have the Kong Helm repository configured locally:

 {% navtabs %}
 {% navtab Command %}